spideruci/User-Study-For-Log/please-open-here/open-when-requested/groupA/task1.md

 ## 🛠 What You Can Do

-✅ You **do not** need to send any new requests — logs have already been generated.
+✅ "You do not need to send any new API requests yourself.
+We’ve already set up a script that sends out sample requests automatically — it’s called do-not-modify.js."
 ✅ You **can**:
-- Interact with the tool to explore, filter, or reorganize logs
-- Optionally modify the code to assist your investigation (e.g., add timestamps, print markers, etc.)
+- Modify the code to assist your investigation (e.g., add timestamps, print markers, etc.) and rerun the code if you need. (make sure to run node ./do-not-modify.js as well)

   **Make sure you are in the right directory**
   ```